saa23/SQL-Quest/sql-murder-mystery/README.md

 - Her height around 65" - 67"
 - She has red hair
 - She drives a Tesla Model S
-- Based on description, she attended the **SQL Symphony Concert** 3 times in December 2017
+- Based on description, she attended the *SQL Symphony Concert* three times in December 2017

 ### 3.8.
 The Mastermind of the Crime
 ```sql